Wire a Dryer Outlet

 Here's how:

-4. Prepare Cable: Strip about 6-8 inches of the outer insulation from the cable end using a wire stripper.
-Inside the cable, you'll find three insulated wires: black (hot), white (neutral), and a bare or green wire (ground).
+- Prepare Cable: Strip about 6-8 inches of the outer insulation from the cable end using a wire stripper.
+Inside the cable, you'll find three insulated wires: black (hot), red (hot), and a bare or green wire (ground).

-5. Connect Wires to Outlet: Attach the black wire to the brass-colored screw labeled "X" on the dryer outlet receptacle.
-Connect the white wire to the silver screw labeled "N" (neutral) on the receptacle.
+- Connect Wires to Outlet: Attach the black wire to the brass-colored screw labeled "X" on the dryer outlet receptacle.
+Connect the Red wire to the silver screw labeled "Y" on the receptacle.
 Connect the bare or green wire to the green screw (ground) on the receptacle.
 Tighten the screws securely.

-6. Install Outlet in Box: Carefully push the wires and the outlet back into the outlet box.
+- Install Outlet in Box: Carefully push the wires and the outlet cover back into the outlet box.
 Attach the outlet to the box using screws provided with the outlet.

-7. Wiring to the Breaker Panel: Run the other end of the cable to the electrical panel.
-Connect the black wire to one of the terminals of a 30-amp double-pole circuit breaker.
-Connect the white wire to the neutral bus bar in the panel.
+- Wiring to the Breaker Panel: Run the other end of the cable to the electrical panel.
+Connect the black and red wires to the terminals of a 30-amp double-pole circuit breaker.
 Connect the bare or green wire to the grounding bus bar.

 Always prioritize safety and proper wiring techniques.
 If you're unsure about any step, it's recommended to seek the assistance of a licensed electrician.